Fix deprecated browser APIs

 Fix

-Each deprecated API has a recommended replacement.
-Here are common deprecations and their fixes:
+Each deprecated API has a replacement.
+Use these fixes for common deprecations:

 document.domain setter: